katsully/download-scans/README.md

-All library requirements can be found in requirements.txt (strongly suggest using a virtual environment)
+All library requirements can be found in requirements.txt (strongly suggest using a virtual environment).
+You can install all required libraries with the following

+`pip install -r requirements.txt`

 You will need a keys.txt file with your iCloud email on line 1 and your iCloud email on line 2.